OmriStein/MEtoolbox/README.md

 # me_toolbox

-me_toolbox is a Python library meant to simplify the tedious calculations of mechanical design and help speed up the design process.
-This library contains general fatigue analysis tools and gears and springs design tools.
+me_toolbox is a Python library meant to simplify the tedious calculations of mechanical design and help speed up the design process.<br>
+This library contains fatigue, gears, springs and fasteners analysis tools.<br>
+This library is for my own personal use, use it at your own discretion.

 <!--
 ## Installation